Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons15.md

 minValue = minValue - 1; // This will cause an underflow
 ```

+- N/B:

+>> Starting with Solidity version 0.8, these overflow and underflow conditions are automatically checked by the compiler, and an error is thrown if such a condition occurs, preventing unexpected behavior.

 3. 📕 What happened after solidity version 0.8?
+- Answer:

+>> After Solidity version 0.8, the language introduced built-in overflow and underflow checks for arithmetic operations.
+This means that when an arithmetic operation causes an overflow or underflow, the transaction will automatically revert.
+This built-in protection helps prevent many common bugs and security vulnerabilities related to arithmetic operations.

 4. 📕 What is the `unchecked construct`?
+- Answer:

+>> The unchecked construct in Solidity is a way to explicitly disable the automatic overflow and underflow checks introduced in version 0.8.
+By default, arithmetic operations in Solidity 0.8 and later will revert if they cause an overflow or underflow.
+However, there are scenarios where you might want to allow these overflows or underflows without reverting the transaction.
+In such cases, you can use the unchecked construct.

 5. 🧑‍💻 Modify the `SafeMathTester` contract by using the `SafeMath` library to prevent `integer overflow`.